althausLuca/anomaly-injection/MA/README.md

 # Anomaly injection for Time Series
+Support multiple injections of amplitude shoft, distortion , growth change and extrem values of a single data column containing numerical values.

 ## Prerequisites
 To run the programm you need Python with pandas and matplotlib installed